pacav69/SetupS.Project_DevelopersPack/Instructions.md

 *   first move old setups files to the following directory:

   \<root>/files/SetupSoldfies
+  In winscp it is done as part of the script.
 *   upload files on host site to here:

     \<root>/files